Totally geodesic submanifolds of Teichmuller space: Introduction

 The proof of Theorem \ref{T:trans} uses results on cylinder deformations from \cite{Wcyl} and a classical result on Jenkins-Strebel differentials.
 Theorem \ref{T:finite} follows from Theorem \ref{T:trans} and recent finiteness results of Eskin-Filip-Wright \cite{EFW}.

 The proof of Theorem \ref{T:main} also uses Theorem \ref{T:trans} and results of \cite{EFW}.
 A key tool is the computation of the algebraic hull of the Kontsevich-Zorich cocycle from \cite{EFW}.

 \bold{Acknowledgements.} This paper was inspired by comments of Curt McMullen, who in particular suggested the possibility that Theorem \ref{T:main} might be true.
-The author thanks Ben Dozier, Alex Eskin, Simion Filip, Curt McMullen, Steve Kerckhoff, Ronen Mukamel, and Mike Wolf for helpful conversations.
+The author thanks Ben Dozier, Alex Eskin, Simion Filip, Steve Kerckhoff, Vlad Markovic, Curt McMullen, Ronen Mukamel, and Mike Wolf for helpful conversations.

 This research was carried out in part at the ICERM conference ``Cycles on Moduli Spaces, Geometric Invariant Theory, and Dynamics", and was conducted during the period while the author served as a Clay Research Fellow.